2024 Best Divinity/Ministry Schools in North Carolina

 If you pursue a degree in divinity/ministry, you won't be alone.
 The field of study is the #113 most popular program in the country.
 This makes choosing the right school a hard decision.

 College Factual reviewed 4 schools in North Carolina to determine which ones were the best for degree seekers in the field of divinity/ministry.
-Combined, these schools handed out 455 degrees in divinity/ministry to qualified students.
+When you put them all together, these colleges and universities awarded 444 degrees in divinity/ministry during the 2021-2022 academic year.

 Your choice of divinity/ministry school matters, so we have put together these rankings to help you make your decision.
 In order to come up with a best overall ranking for divinity/ministry schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.